 Falling Leaves Bring Sold Signs

-Here are the top 3 benefits to listing during the winter months.
+Here are the top 3 benefits to listing during the fall and winter months.

 1. Serious Buyers

 Let's be honest, if buyers are out during the busy season, looking for homes, they are serious and ready to buy.
 Although the summer brings in a large crowd, that crowd contains a lot of people that are excited by the season, and fall into the "trend" of house hunting.
 These people end up not really being serious about the process, and tend to hold off for another time.
-If people are investing time and energy to look during the cold, wet winter season, they are more likely to be interested in actually buying your home, instead of touring it.
+If people are investing time and energy to look during the cold, wet weather and during their holidays, they are more likely to be interested in actually buying your home, instead of touring it.

 2. Less Competition

-Selling in the winter isn't something many families can accomplish due to personal schedules.
-That's why a significant amount of homes get listed during the spring and summer season.
+Selling in the fall and winter isn't something many families can accomplish due to personal schedules.
+Family time, school events, vacations to warmer climates..... that's why a significant amount of homes get listed during the spring and summer season.
 Which means that summer time brings in a lot of competition.
-Selling in the winter means the potential house next door that has slightly more perks that may have been listed during the summer, doesn't make your home sit stagnant, since everyone wanted your neighbor's house.
+Selling in the fall and winter means the potential house next door that has slightly more perks that may have been listed during the summer, doesn't make your home sit stagnant, since everyone wanted your neighbor's house.
 It also doesn't devalue your home because of the house that could go up next door that could be under-priced in your neighborhood, and draw all of the attention.